Team & Circle

 The newly won clarity can also lead to more agile, self-organised forms of collaboration, as a response to changing needs of staff and stakeholders.
 This, however, has to be in line with the goals of the organization as a whole.

-Virtual Team Coachings are possible.
+Virtual Team Coachings are possible, ideally coupled with live formats.